wangziqi2013/wangziqi2013.github.io/_posts/2018-07-09-Fast Serializable Multi-Version Concurrency Control for Main-Memory Database Systems.markdown

 a commit dependency with the former to guarantee recoverable execution.

 On transaction commit, transactions validate themselves by verifying the read and/or write set.
 The concrete validation algorithm depends on the isolation level.
-We only consider Snapshot Isolation (SI) and Serializzbility here.
+We only consider Snapshot Isolation (SI) and Serializable here.
 For Snapshot Isolation, transactions must ensure the integrity of the write set, i.e. no other transaction has committed on the write set of the committing transaction.
 The verification proceeds by checking the most recent version on the version chain for every item in the write set.
 If the version has a commit timestamp greater than the begin timestamp, then validation fails and current